Fox-Burger/FurStack/FS_manual.md

 8. Arrays
 9. Functions
 10. Including other FurStack programs
+11. Working with files
-11. List of all words and some other stuff
+12. List of all words and some other stuff

 ---